webdigga/large-currency-transfers-co-uk/src/posts/ear-protectors-music.md

 tags:
   - product
 rightImage: /static/img/music.webp
-rightImageAlt: Auritech Music Earplugs - Intelligent Hearing Protection for music lovers
+rightImageAlt: Auritech Concert Earplugs - Intelligent Hearing Protection for music lovers
 ---
-## Why Choose Auritech Hearing Protectors for Music?

 Unamplified instruments like drums and brass can produce noise levels up to 100dB, while amplified music at festivals, concerts, or clubs can reach a staggering 130dB.
 Permanent hearing damage can occur from just 85dB, making it essential to use hearing protection whether you're a musician on stage or an enthusiastic spectator.

-## What Sets Auritech Concert Earplugs Apart?

-Developed over two decades by leading audiology experts, Auritech MUSIC Hearing Protectors outperform traditional foam, wax, or silicone earplugs.
-Our precision-tuned, patented ceramic sound filters provide maximum protection against dangerous noise levels from loud music.
-While filtration reduces volume, it maintains the clarity of sound, allowing you to enjoy music without compromise.
-Plus, our earplugs are comfortable and suitable for all ages.
-Trust Auritech for unparalleled hearing protection without sacrificing music quality.
+## Why Choose Auritech Hearing Protectors for Concerts & Festivals?

+* The ideal protection for your ears for Music, Concert & Festival lovers.
+* Enhanced music enjoyment with Auritech earplugs, providing crystal-clear sound quality for an immersive listening experience.
+* With  patented ceramic filtration technology, setting Auritech earplugs apart with unparalleled performance and protection.
+* No muffling effect
+* Built from silicone-free, hypoallergenic thermoplastic
+* Enjoy exceptional comfort and reusability with Auritech earplugs, ensuring a comfortable fit for extended wear and long-lasting use.
+* CE-approved